About this Drug:

-Call your doctor or nurse immediately if you have any of the following symptoms:
+Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

-- Wheezing or trouble breathing
+- Wheezing and/or trouble breathing

 - Chest pain or symptoms of a heart attack.
 Most heart attacks involve pain in the center of the chest that lasts more than a few minutes.
-The pain may go away and come back.
+The pain may go away and come back or it can be constant.
 It can feel like pressure, squeezing, fullness, or pain.
 Sometimes pain is felt in one or both arms, the back, neck, jaw, or stomach.
 If any of these symptoms last 2 minutes, call 911.

 - Symptoms of a stroke such as sudden numbness or weakness of your face, arm, or leg, mostly on one side of your body; sudden confusion, trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking, feeling dizzy, loss of balance or coordination; or sudden, bad headache with no known cause.
 If you have any of these symptoms for 2 minutes, call 911.